Have you ever met a woman, a simple, not-successful-in-a-worldly-way woman, who stuns you with her goodness? That’s my friend Betty

 Let me give you enough of a background that , when you read what she did, you’ll understand my reaction.

-She and her husband Jim are dealing with Jim’s sudden lung cancer.
-That’s hard enough but keep in mind this is West Virginia.
-Not much paid work but lots of unpaid work to be done just to stay alive.
+She and her husband Tom are dealing with Tom’s sudden lung cancer.
+That’s hard enough but keep in mind this is Appalachia.
+Not much paid work here but lots of unpaid work to be done just to stay alive.
 Betty’s job is as a home health care aide.
 Hard work.
 Long hours.
 Her “care” often includes doing yard work and major house cleaning.

 They were already struggling financially.
-Now it’s even worse since not only have they lost Jim’s income, they have huge extra expenses including travel daily to the hospital an hour away.
-To pay for gas so Jim can get to radiation/chemo treatments every day they recycled a truck full of aluminum cans collected from the trash cans at the local parks and freeway rest stops.
+Now it’s even worse since not only have they lost Tom’s income, they have huge extra expenses including daily travel to the hospital an hour away.
+To pay for gas so Tom can get to radiation/chemo treatments every day, they recycled a truck full of aluminum cans collected from the trash cans at the local parks and freeway rest stops.

 There’s more.
-Betty and Jim heat their house with wood – Betty hauls it in, piles it up then keeps the fire going and cleans out the ashes when she’s not at work.
+Betty and Tom heat their house with wood – Betty hauls it in, piles it up then keeps the fire going and cleans out the ashes when she’s not at work.

 She’s a stunner isn’t she?